-Ian is currently working as an education resources editor for Fashion Revolution Slovakia and Fashion Revolution Czech Republic's Erasmus+-funded RecyCOOL Academy project.
+IIn 2023, Ian worked as an education resources editor and online course designer for Fashion Revolution Slovakia and Fashion Revolution Czech Republic's Erasmus+-funded RecyCOOL Academy project.

 Ian et al's research/cultural activism relating to media reporting of the Rana Plaza garment factory collapse and brands' responses has fed into :

 Cook et al I (2018) Inviting construction: Primark, Rana Plaza and political LEGO.
 Transactions of the Institute of British Geographers, 43(3), 477-495

 National Centre for Research Methods (2021) In conversation with Sopie Woodward and Ian Cook - material methods 4: Political LEGO.
 7 October.
 Available at https://www.youtube.com/watch?v=9fPy68O6vYo (last accessed 21 June 2022)

 Visiting Professor in Geography, Université Paris Diderot (2016-17)